parmsam/quarto-speech/README.md

 ```
 Just ensure that each keyword is unique and one word with no spaces.

-You can write define custom phrases to say to move to the next slide by applying a data-speech-next attribute to a `<section>` slide.
+You can define custom phrases to say to move to the next slide by applying a data-speech-next attribute to a `<section>` slide.
 Saying that attributes value will move to the next slide:

 ```html
 <section data-speech-next="movingalong">
 </section>
 ```

-You can also reveal fragments by attaching a data-speech attribute to the fragment element.
+You can also use reveal fragments by attaching a data-speech attribute to the fragment element.
 Saying that attribute value will unhide the fragment if it is the next fragment to be shown.

 ```html
 <section>